 Pneumonia is a serious illness that affects your lungs and respiratory system caused by the pneumococcal bacteria.
 The flu is also a severe illness that causes fever, chills, fatigue, and body aches.
-The doctors at Internal Medicine of Greater New Haven, located in Hamden, Connecticut, offer pneumonia and flu vaccines to help you avoid serious illnesses like the flu or pneumonia to keep you healthy all year long.
+The doctors at Internal Medicine of Greater New Haven, located in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, offer pneumonia and flu vaccines to help you avoid serious illnesses like the flu or pneumonia to keep you healthy all year long.
 Take an important step in your preventive health care -- call or make an appointment online today to protect yourself against illnesses like the flu or pneumonia.
 Take an important step in your preventive health care.

 The flu vaccine is an annual inoculation against the flu virus expected for that year.
 This simple injection exposes you to a small and safe amount of the virus so your body can build an immunity against it.

 Who should have a flu vaccine?

 The Centers for Disease Control and Prevention (CDC) recommends that everyone over the age of 6 months have an annual flu vaccine.
 It is highly recommended that people with a high risk of flu complications protect their health with the vaccine.
 High-risk groups include:

 - Residents of long-term care facilities like nursing homes